 How to utilize such information by the cellular network is the cellular operator implementation dependent and outside the scope of oneM2M.

-The M2M service platform MAY be able to compute the information with which the Underlying Network should be provided by analyzing the information received from the M2M application before providing to the Underlying Network.
+The M2M service platform MAY be able to compute the information with which the Underlying Network should be provided by analysing the information received from the M2M application before providing to the Underlying Network.

 Note: The interface to convey such information to the Underlying Network will depend on the type (e.g. 3GPP, 3GPP2, fixed) of the Underlying Network.